BRAHMS-SystemML/brahms/README.md

 The original code is also available at that site.

+## What changed in this version?

+The major change between this version and BRAHMS 0.7.3 is that the requirement to set `SYSTEMML_INSTALL_PATH` has been removed.
+Instead, when the software is compiled, a directory for the "installed SystemML Namespace" is set - that might be `/usr/local/var/SystemML/Namespace`.
+That becomes the default BRAHMS Namespace.
+It's in a `var` directory as you may decide to install your own components in there.

+## What may change in future?

+I may re-instate `SYSTEMML_INSTALL_PATH` such that you can have a second installed Namespace, perhaps at `$HOME/SystemML/Namespace` which is referred to with `SYSTEMML_INSTALL_PATH`.

+I may implement a scheme for saving the delayed values stored in connections which have some specified lag.

 # Building BRAHMS

 This project uses cmake for cross-platform friendly building.